Payday 2

 Payday 2 is a cooperative first-person shooter video game developed by Overkill Software and published by 505 Games.
 The game is a sequel to 2011's Payday: The Heist.
 It was released in August 2013 for Windows, PlayStation 3 and Xbox 360.
-A remastered version of the game, subtitled Crimewave Edition, was released for PlayStation 4 and Xbox One in June 2015 and for the Nintendo Switch in February 2018.
+An enhanced version of the game, subtitled Crimewave Edition, was released for PlayStation 4 and Xbox One in June 2015 and for the Nintendo Switch in February 2018.

-Two years after the events of the previous game, the Payday gang comes to the Washington, D.C. metropolitan area to perform another heisting spree.
+Two years after the events of the previous game, the Payday gang comes to the Washington, D.C., metropolitan area to perform another heisting spree.
 The player takes control of one of the gang's twenty-two members and can perform heists alone, or with up to three teammates.
 The player can participate in a variety of heists, including but not limited to robberies of banks, shops and armored cars, and producing and distributing narcotics.
 The game differs from the previous by allowing much more customization of the player (aesthetically and gameplay-wise), somewhat improved graphical interface and experience, more variety and playability in levels, and has reworked stealth mechanics.

 An accompanying web series was produced to promote the game.
 The game was profitable from pre-orders alone and received positive reviews.
 Payday 2: Crimewave Edition which offers improved graphics, new content and some downloadable content, was released for PlayStation 4 and Xbox One in June 2015.

-A sequel, titled Payday 3, is in development and is scheduled for a 2023 release and will be published by Plaion.
+A sequel, titled Payday 3, published by Deep Silver under Plaion, was released on 21 September 2023.